-If you’re an HSBC customer and you’ve missed a loan, or credit card payment, or you're concerned about your current overdraft position, or you're worried about missing one in the future, we can help.
+If you’re an HSBC customer and you’ve missed (or are worried about missing) a payment, we can help.

 In some instances, a debt consolidation loan may be able to help.
 It can bring all your debts into one loan to give you a clearer view of your repayments and a single interest rate.

-It may feel difficult, but starting the conversation with someone you trust may help relieve some of the pressures you may be feeling.
+It may feel difficult, but starting the conversation with someone you trust can help relieve some of the pressure you may be feeling.

 You can also use this free calculator to find out if you’re missing out on unclaimed government benefits and allowances.

-If you want to get professional advice there are a number of organisations that can help.
+There are also a number of organisations that can help.
 You can find out about free independent money advisers in your area from:

 If your mental health is affecting the way you manage your money, we have a range of services available to support you.

 If you miss repayments, you may be charged a fee.
 It can also impact your credit score, making it harder to borrow money in the future.

 If you miss repayments on a secured loan like a mortgage, there's also the possibility that your home may be repossessed.